Gifts of the Holy Spirit vs. Antics of the Flesh?

 What are the gifts of the Spirit and what is their purpose?

 Spiritual gifts are given to each individual person who becomes a believer and is filled with the Holy Spirit.
 1 Cor.
 12:11 explains, "All these are empowered by one and the same Spirit, who apportions to each one individually as He wills."
-There is a distinct purpose for the gifts.
-They gifts are specifically given to bless and help others and bring glory to God.
+There is a distinct purpose for the gifts of the Holy Spirit.

-Peter tells us in 1 Peter 4:10-11 that the gifts are given to the believer to serve one another and to glorify God.
+Peter tells us in 1 Peter 4:10-11 that the gifts are given to believers to serve one another and to glorify God.

 Paul tells us in 1 Cor.
 12:7 they are for the profit of all.
 In chapter 14 he tells them the gifts are for the edification (building up) of the church.